Key Calls to the European Union on the COVID-19 response

 Empower refugees to assist in the response

-In the spirit of a whole of society approach, we must also remember that refugees, forcibly displaced people and the stateless have skills and resources to assist in the response.
+In the spirit of a whole of society approach, we must also remember that refugees, forcibly displaced and stateless people have skills and resources to assist in the response.
 By recognizing their qualifications, refugees can be part of the solution.